SCasanova/f1dataR/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version we have:
+This is a minor version update.

-* Added freedom to the usesr's python enviroment

-* Advanced lifecycle on deprecations

-* Added a helper function for plot outputs
+This version fixes a small bug (brought forward by underlying Python package updates) and provides additional user capabilities.

 ## R CMD check results